Academic Regulations Governing PG Studies, 2023-24

 Research postgraduate students who are officially assigned by their thesis supervisors to conduct study-related research outside Hong Kong are eligible for registering on the “Off-campus Research” status.

 Students approved to hold the “Off-campus Research” status remain officially registered in their programs.
 They are required to pay tuition fee at HKUST, and are allowed to register for or audit course(s).
-They enjoy all the rights as other full-time RPg students studying on campus, including postgraduate studentship or part-time research assistantship, group personal accident insurance, and student accommodation, where appropriate.
-They are governed by all HKUST regulations and policies relevant and applicable to RPg students.
+They enjoy all the rights as other full-time research postgraduate students studying on campus, including postgraduate studentship or part-time research assistantship, group personal accident insurance, and student accommodation, where appropriate.
+They are governed by all HKUST regulations and policies relevant and applicable to research postgraduate students.
 They may be considered for graduation from the program concerned.

 A student may change from one program of study to another with the permission of the department to which the student wishes to transfer.
 If a transfer is approved, that department will determine which credits from the student’s former program apply to the new program.
 Normally, the transfer will not be effected until the following regular term.
 Students who wish to transfer to another program of study in the middle of a term should obtain the prior approval of the department and the Dean or the Dean’s designee.
 Unless there are extenuating circumstances, requests for program transfers to be effected in the middle of a term are not supported.